amay-zingg/amay-zingg/README.md

 ◭ Slideshow needs some attention.
 Photos optimized, add in information from main app for each photo as well (the location, artist and Instagram handle)

-📫 How to reach me: amayzinggdev@gmail.com

 ## Anastasia Fun Facts!

 🐅 I LOVE tigers and tiger print

-🎃 I LOVE Halloween (It's the creative spooky displays and costumes 😍)
+🎃 I LOVE Halloween (It's the creative, spooky, and usually skeleton related displays & costumes 😍)

 🍁 I LOVE Autumn, October is my favourite month of the year!
-(If it's not obvious yet my favourite colour is orange, and that's what this time of year is all about!)
+(If it's not obvious yet, my favourite colour is orange, and that's what this time of year is all about!)

 🤢 I don't like the taste of vinegar AT ALL and think balsamic is especially disgusting